dhmunro/dudley/README.md

 ## Parameters and array shapes

 Shape is a comma delimited list of dimensions, slowest varying first ("C order").
-Dimensions may be a number or a symbolic parameter.
-A symbolic parameter may have + or - suffix(es) to indicate one more or less than the parameter value.
+Each dimension may be a number or a symbolic parameter.
+A parameter may have + or - suffix(es) to indicate one more or less than the parameter value.